a frustrated young woman holds her temples and thinks about polite ways to say mind your own business

 18. I’m still trying to figure things out, but if I think I can use your help, I’ll let you know.

-19. It’s really not your concern, but I appreciate your inquiry.**
+25. It’s really none of your concern, but I appreciate your inquiry.**

 **This is somewhat more confrontational so I would only use this in situations where I’m trying to make a point.